 If you’re thinking of exploring your creativity through jewellery production, making a ring is an ideal first project.
 But how do you get started?
 And what material should you choose?
-When you decide to make a ring, these are just some of the questions you’ll need to think about.
+When you decide to create a ring, these are just some of the questions you’ll need to think about.
 Here you’ll find useful information to help guide you.

 Choosing the right ring making material

-Learning how to make a silver ring
+Learning how to create a silver ring

 Now you’ve decided on your material, you’ll need to learn how to make a silver ring.
 If you’re just looking to customise an existing base, it’s easy to buy pre-made silver ring findings, either online or in specialised jewellery making supply stores.
-However, if you want a more complete ring making experience, your best option is silver ring wire.
+However, if you want a more complete experience, your best option is silver ring wire.
 You can use this to craft your own band from scratch.
 You’re also going to have to learn some basic jewellery manufacture techniques.

 Making a ring your way

-Learning how to make a silver ring isn’t just about acquiring skills.
+Learning how to create a silver ring isn’t just about acquiring skills.
 It’s a fun and exciting process that allows you to discover a whole new world of creativity!
 By channelling your own inspirations and experiences into jewellery, you can learn to produce unique pieces that reflect your personality and imagination.
-And nothing can compare to the sense of satisfaction you’ll get when you complete your first ring, crafted by you from start to finish.
+And nothing can compare to the sense of satisfaction you’ll get when you complete your first creation, crafted by you from start to finish.

-Finding a ring making course
+Finding a course

 If you’d like to make a ring, you can try a specialised short course for beginners.
 Complete packages such as BAJ’s silver ring course will provide all the tools and materials you need and will let you take your own finished piece home at the end of the programme.
-Making a ring in an on-campus course like this will also give you the opportunity to network with other jewellers, ask questions and make contacts in the jewellery making community.
+Crafting a ring in an on-campus course like this will also give you the opportunity to network with other jewellers, ask questions and make contacts in the jewellery making community.